Britt Elementary School

 Britt’s fifth principal was Gary Fairley.
 Mr. Fairley was born in Atlanta, Georgia, and graduated from Therrell High School.
-He received his BA, MA and Ed.S degrees from Georgia State University.
+He received his bachelor's, master's, and specialist's degrees from Georgia State University.
 Mr. Fairley came to Gwinnett County in 1970 as a classroom teacher at B.B.
 Harris Elementary.

 In the Fall of 1990, Gary Fairley left Britt to become the principal of Pharr Elementary School located in Snellville.
 Pharr Elementary was named after a former Britt teacher, Mrs. Lorena Pharr.
 Ms. Lorena, as she was affectionately known, taught third grade for many years at Britt before her retirement in 1974.
 The Gwinnett County Board of Education named this new school in honor of Mrs. Pharr, for her dedication to the students of Snellville.

 Mrs. Pharr volunteered at Britt, as well as the new Pharr Elementary School, for many years until her health began to fail.
 Mrs. Pharr had an annual tradition of delivering daffodils to the staff every spring.
 Her yard was filled with these beautiful flowers and she would share them with every staff member at both Britt and Pharr Elementary Schools.